Joako360/osm2city/doc/manual/parameters.rst

 Database
 --------

-Instead of reading from OSM files it is possible to use a PostGIS database as OSM data storage.
+OSM data is read from a PostGIS database.
 See also :ref:`OSM Data in Database <chapter-osm-database-label>`.

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example
 =============================================   ========   =======   ==============================================================================
-USE_DATABASE                                    Boolean    False     If True then the OSM data is read from a database instead of
-                                                                     PATH_TO_OSM2CITY_DATA.
 DB_HOST                                         String     n/a       The host name of the computer running PostGIS (e.g. localhost).
 DB_PORT                                         Integer    5432      The port used to connect to the host (5433 for Postgres 9,x+)
 DB_NAME                                         String     n/a       The name of the database (e.g osmogis).